Peter Rolfe Vaughan

-Peter Rolfe Vaughan ACGI, DIC, FREng, FICE, FCGI, MASCE, FGS, (born 10 March 1935; died 16 May 2008) was Emeritus Professor of Ground Engineering in the Geotechnics department of Imperial College London.
+Peter Rolfe Vaughan (born 10 March 1935; died 16 May 2008) was Emeritus Professor of Ground Engineering in the Geotechnics department of Imperial College London.

 Biography

 Vaughan was born in Limbury near Luton, Bedfordshire in the UK on 10 March 1935, the son of Ernest Alfred Vaughan, a civil servant, and Clarise Marjory Ward, a school teacher, and was educated at Luton Grammar School before going on to do a BSc at Imperial College.
 He played rugby for his school, the college and for the Luton Grammar School old boys team.

 He graduated in 1956 and went to work for two years for Sandeman Kennard & Partners as an assistant engineer on the design of various dams in the north of England before returning to Imperial to do a diploma course in Soil Mechanics.
 He received his PhD in 1963 at Imperial College for his research on the instrumentation of earthworks (thesis title Field measurements in earth dams under the supervision of Alan W. Bishop) before going to work in Africa in 1964, where he was supervising engineer on the construction of the embankments of the Kainji Dam in Nigeria.

 He continued to mix working in the academic environment of Imperial College with working on engineering projects in the real world for his entire career.
 He was project engineer for Cow Green Embankment Dam and the Balderhead Dam in the late sixties and lecturer, senior lecturer then reader in the Soil Mechanics Section of Imperial College in the seventies and eighties, becoming Professor of Ground Engineering in 1987 and emeritus professor on his retirement in 1996.
 During this time he carried out extensive research in subjects such as the properties of weak rocks, stiff clays, residual and other structured soils.
 He was an internationally recognised expert in the design and deterioration of earthworks and fills, embankment dams and natural or man-made slopes.
 His expertise also included seepage, residual strength and pore pressure measurement and its interpretation.
 His academic post at Imperial included supervising more than twenty PhD programmes and publishing some 80 papers on technical subjects.
 He was also an acclaimed and amusing lecturer, having given numerous lectures to international conferences and the Rankine Lecture to the British Geotechnical Association in 1994.
 An example of his style is given in an article published in the Guardian on Wednesday 1 February 2006: